ThePetriGroup/Petri/PROTOCOL.md

 **Server-side messages**

+- `I` – *Identity* (binary): This message tells the client about its own ID.

+  The message contents are a single int encoding the ID.
-- `N` – *Nick(s)* (text; server → client): Estabilishes a mapping between
-  cell ID's and nick-names.
-Sent as soon as a cell comes into the client's field of vision, or on other occasions (like for cells which are part of the leaderboard) (*or for every cell on the server (?)*).
+- `N` – *Nick(s)* (text): Estabilishes a mapping between cell ID's and nick-names.
+Sent as soon as a cell comes into the client's field of vision, or on other occasions (like for cells which are part of the leaderboard, or for cells that change their nicks).

   The command letter is followed by pairs of base-4096 encoded cell ID's and corresponding names, with each name terminated by the sentinel `U+FFFF`.
   Clients should be prevented from using that character, as well as any other Unicode non-character or surrogate codepoint.
+- `C` – *Color(s)* (binary): **To be done**
-- `L` – *Line(s)* (binary; server → client): Transfers motion information
+- `L` – *Line(s)* (binary): Transfers motion information
   about cells on the server, including the client receiving the packet itself.
-Not all cells need to be covered in the packet, in particular, those ones who did turn should be prioritized over those ones who did not, if the need appears (*???*).
+Not all cells need to be covered in the packet, in particular, those ones who did turn should be prioritized over those ones who did not (if the need appears).
 To prevent innecessary data flow, data should be transmitted only for cells within the FOV of the player.

   The "data part" of the message consists of a sequence of records, where each record consists of an int and four floats.
 The int contains the cell ID the information is about, the floats are the position `x`, `y`, and the movement deltas `dx`, `dy` (in units per second); they are included in the order they are told about here.
-- `S` – *Speed/Status* (binary; server → client): This informs of the client
-  about its current status in the game.
+- `S` – *Speed/Status* (binary): This informs of the client about its – and others' – current status in the game.
 Sent once the client joins the game, and when the status changes.

-  The message contents consist of a one-byte status, and additional values (depending on that).
+  The message contents consist of a sequence of records, each one consisting of a cell ID in an int, a one-byte status, and additional values (depending on that).

   **Client statuses**